 class OpenThread(OpenThreadTHCI, IThci):

 <DEVICE name="nRF Connect SDK" thumbnail="nRF_Connect_SDK.jpg" description = "Nordic Semiconductor: NCS Baudrate:115200" THCI="nRF_Connect_SDK"> <ITEM label="Serial Line" type="text" forParam="SerialPort" validation="COM" hint="eg: COM1">COM </ITEM> <ITEM label="Speed" type="text" forParam="SerialBaudRate" validation="baud-rate" hint="eg: 115200">115200 </ITEM> </DEVICE>

 See the following links for more information on OpenThread:

-Due to a collision of USB PID:VID with another vendor (this is valid only for Nordic Semiconductor development kits with J-Link virtual COM port), Nordic devices are not automatically added to the device list.
+Due to a collision of USB PID:VID with another vendor, Nordic devices are not automatically added to the device list.
+This is valid only for Nordic Semiconductor development kits with a J-Link virtual COM port.

-To add an nRF52840 device, drag the nRF52840 device and drop it on the configuration page.
-After that, the devices are configured and the proper baud rate (115200) and COM port are set.
+To add an nRF52840 DK, drag the nRF52840 DK and drop it on the test bed configuration page.
+After that, the device is configured and the proper baud rate (115200) and COM port are set.